praneeth0810/pranchav-CS-6350-ML/Linear Regression/README.md

-bash run.sh this will give the menu options to run adaboost, bagging and random forest models
+bash run.sh this will give the menu options to run Batch, Stochastic Gradient Descent and the optimal weight vector codes